 There are two methods to obtain rapid decay of solitons: \begin{itemize} \item Plasma blocking; \item Major mergers. \end{itemize}

-Plasma blocking effectively sends $M_{\rm Decay}\rightarrow\infty$ as long as $\omega_p(z)>m_a/2$, allowing super-critical solitons with masses larger than Eq.~\eqref{eqn:decay-mass} to form.
-Once the plasma frequency drops to $\omega_p(z)<m_a/2$ then the decay is kinematically allowed, and super-critical solitons will do so.
+Plasma blocking effectively sends $M_{\rm Decay}\rightarrow\infty$ as long as $\omega_p(z)>m_a/2$, allowing supercritical solitons with masses larger than Eq.~\eqref{eqn:decay-mass} to form.
+Once the plasma frequency drops to $\omega_p(z)<m_a/2$ then the decay is kinematically allowed, and supercritical solitons will then decay.
 We discuss this case in the next subsection.

-Non-adiabatic soliton growth can occur during major mergers (see e.g. Ref.~\cite{Hertzberg:2020dbk}).
+Nonadiabatic soliton growth can occur during major mergers (see, e.g., Ref.~\cite{Hertzberg:2020dbk}).
 In such a case, a soliton can jump above the critical barrier and will rapidly decay losing an $\mathcal{O}(1)$ fraction of its mass.
-This process is relevant for decay either to photons or to relativistic axions (i.e. either Eq.~\eqref{eqn:decay-mass} or~\eqref{eqn:nova-mass}).
+This process is relevant for decay either to photons or to relativistic axions [i.e. either Eq.~(\ref{eqn:decay-mass}) or~(\ref{eqn:nova-mass})].
 We thus expect that the halo major merger rate evaluated at the critical halo mass can be used to estimate the enhanced dark matter decay rate due to soliton mergers.
-We calculate this in Section~\ref{sec:merger_rate}.~\footnote{Ref.~\cite{Levkov:2020txo} also compute a maximum relative velocity that solitons can have in order not to Doppler shift the relative frequencies too much and block parameteric resonance.
+We calculate this in Sec.~\ref{sec:merger_rate}.~\footnote{Reference~\cite{Levkov:2020txo} also computes a maximum relative velocity that solitons can have in order not to Doppler shift the relative frequencies too much and block parametric resonance.
 This relative velocity is computed for head on soliton collisions.
 In halo mergers, dynamical friction effects slow down the cores such that mergers occur.
 As such, we ignore the maximum velocity constraint in the following.}